ZeitgeberH/ZeitgeberH/README.md

 # Hi there 👋
-## I am a system neuroscientist, occasionally wondering on other fields!
+## I am a system neuroscientist, occasionally wandering on other fields!

 - 🔭 I’m currently working on analysis of patch-seq data